-Computer Assisted surgery is a new technology developed in the last few years.
+Computer Assisted Surgery is a new technology developed in the last few years.
 The early development was done in Germany and one of the pioneering company involved in the development was “Brainlab” from Germany.

-Computer Assisted Knee Replacement surgery involves observation of the operating procedure by an Infra red camera.
-It records the position of patient’s leg and thigh before commencing the surgery.
-Various bony landmarks (points) and surfaces are identified by the surgeon using special pointer.
+Computer Assisted Knee Replacement surgery involves observation of the operating procedure by an Infrared camera.
+It records the position of the patient’s leg and thigh before commencing the surgery.
+Various bony landmarks (points) and surfaces are identified by the surgeon using the special pointer.
 This is also recorded in the Computer’s memory.
 This data is analyzed by a computer using a special software developed for this purpose.
 The gathered information is provided to the surgeon on the computer screen.
 This allows the surgeon to decide the accurate way to cut the bone and implant the new joint with 0.5 degrees or 0.5mm accuracy.
 The surgeon can use this information to modify its surgical procedure and decide the placement of various components of artificial knee joints.

 This technology allows the surgeon to actually check the following things during the surgery even before he has cut any bones.
 There are also other advantages as listed below: